-- Hoist by His Own Petard: His fame (or infamy) for this has cost him roles, including ones that he probably would have enjoyed doing and would have been very good in, simply because some directors (such as Peter Jackson) are unwilling to subject themselves and the other actors under their care to his behavior.
+- Hoist by His Own Petard: His jerkass fame (or infamy) has cost him roles, including ones that he probably would have enjoyed doing and would have been very good in, simply because some directors (such as Peter Jackson, when he was casting for Aragorn in The Lord of the Rings) are unwilling to subject themselves and the other actors under their care to his behavior.

-- Jerkass/Insufferable Genius: A bit more of a complicated example.
-He's not an unpleasant person per see, but his commitment to staying in character has made it difficult for some of his co-stars to deal with him.
+- Jerkass: A bit more of a complicated example.
+He's not necessarily unpleasant person off-character, but his commitment to staying in character often makes him difficult to work with.

 - Knight Fever: He was knighted in 2014.

 - Large Ham: See Chewing the Scenery for more details.

 - Man of a Thousand Faces: He changes his appearance and behaviors radically in every film he acts in.

 - Nice Jewish Boy: Though by his own admission he's an agnostic.
 As for the nice part, see the Jerkass entry above.

 - Parental Abandonment: His father died when he was fourteen.
 This became an issue years later when during a production of Hamlet, he had a nervous breakdown, specifically during the scene of confronting the father's ghost.
 Years later he admitted that he got so into the role, that he actually felt that he had seen his own father's ghost.
 It's his last theatrical role to date.

 - Serious Business: Notoriously takes acting very seriously.
 Luckily he's very good at it.

 - My Beautiful Laundrette